maciosz/HERON/README.md

 ##### --scores

-What should I save as peak scores to the bed file?
+What should I save as peak score to the bed file?
- Possible options: uhmm, none so far.
+ Possible options: prob, median\_prob, max\_prob, mean\_cov, max\_cov, length;
+ prob stands for posterior probability, cov for coverage.
+ See README for details.
+Defaults to mean\_cov.

 #### --merge